-Named for Reginald V. Bennett, the first president of Lindsey Wilson College and a scholar in the areas of mathematics and Biblical Studies, the Honors Program is designed to enrich the education of participating students by providing challenging and engaging curricular and co-curricular experiences.
-Program Director: Greg A. Phelps, PhD, Turner 207, (270) 384-8234, phelpsg@lindsey.edu.
-Students who are invited to participate and who choose to do so are expected to participate in three aspects of the Honors Program, specifically by:
+Established in 2008 and named for Reginald V. Bennett, the first president of Lindsey Wilson College and a scholar in the areas of mathematics and Biblical Studies, the Honors program is designed to enrich the education of participating students by providing challenging and engaging curricular and co-curricular experiences.
+It is a member of the National Collegiate Honors Council and the Southern Regional Honors Council.
+The program director is Greg A. Phelps, PhD (Turner 207, 270-384-8234, phelpsg@lindsey.edu).

+Students who are invited to participate and who choose to do so are expected to participate in three aspects of the Honors program, specifically by:

-- 1. Enrolling in the Honors Seminar in at least 6 of their 8 semesters of attendance (for students enrolled for periods other than the traditional 8 semesters, enrollment would be expected for at least 75% of semesters they are at the College and with a minimum of 3 projects).
+- Enrolling in the Honors Seminar in at least 6 of their 8 semesters of attendance (for students enrolled for periods other than the traditional 8 semesters, enrollment would be expected for at least 75% of semesters they are at the College and with a minimum of 3 projects).
 Seminars will focus on current topics of interest to Honors students in an atmosphere of intellectual exchange and active student involvement in the learning process.
-The seminar may involve speakers, projects and service-learning opportunities. - 2.
-Enrolling in an Honors Course during at least 6 of their 8 semesters of attendance.
-(For students enrolled for periods other than the traditional 8 semesters, enrollment would be expected for at least 75% of the semesters they are at the College and with a minimum of 3 projects).
-Each Honors Course involves the completion of an Honors Project.
-The requirements for receiving an Honors designation (H on the transcript) in a course are not fulfilled unless the completed project is approved by the supervising professor and the student makes an acceptable presentation of his or her Honors Project at the Honors Colloquium.
+The seminar may involve speakers, projects, and service-learning opportunities. - 2.
+Each Honors course involves the completion of an Honors project.
+The requirements for receiving an Honors designation (H on the transcript) in a course are not fulfilled unless the completed project is approved by the supervising professor and the student makes an acceptable presentation of his or her Honors project at the Honors Colloquium.
 If the student makes an approved, acceptable Honors presentation, the course will be tagged with an H on the student's transcript to denote completion of the Honors requirement for the course. - 3.
 Participating in the Honors Association: Students enrolled in the Honors Seminars will also be members of the Honors Association.
 The Honors Association will sponsor social, experiential, and service opportunities for Honors students.